 There are several reasons why parents experience mental health conditions.
 Being a single parent is one of the most common.
 Parents work twice as much as they do, compared to when they have a spouse.
 Age is also a factor.
 Women over the age of 35 have a higher risk of having a mental illness compared to men.
 Additionally, parents who are undergoing financial constraints are most likely prone to substance abuse as well as developing a mental illness.

 Encouraging parents to undergo some kind of therapy can tremendously help them resolve most if not all of their mental and emotional issues.
+“Therapy is intended to be a place to carefully and safely start to turn toward whatever it is you’ve got.”
+Molly Bowman, MS, LPC said.
 With the help of a therapist, the parents can learn strategies on how to overcome difficult times.
 They are also better equipped to address, deal, and even reduce their symptoms.
 Finally, therapy can guide parents on how to develop the ability to provide optimal childcare and help them realize that taking care of their health makes them stronger and better prepared to face the trials of child-rearing.